About the course

-The Associate Director and administrative team have responsibility for providing support on a broad range of topics.
+The Course Director and administrative team have responsibility for providing support on a broad range of topics.
 You will be assigned an academic advisor on the course.
 Your first port of call for queries will usually be one of the course administrators, followed by your academic advisor.

 No experimental facilities are provided as students will not be undertaking research during the course.
 When you visit Oxford you will have access to libraries though you will not have a dedicated workspace as the course is mainly provided online.